Updated: May 9

 General Wheeler moved West in the direction of Dallas.
 We were wet, sleepy, tired and hungry.
 After noon General Wheeler halted to feed and rest our horses.
 General Allen's Brigade of Alabamans stopped about 1/4 Mile North of us.
 General Wheeler with his escort was about 100 yards from headquarters of the Fifth Tennessee...We could hear the roar of cannons west of us.
 We had been halted about 30 minutes when we heard gunshots in the direction of General Allen's Brigade.
 Colonel James T. Wheeler galloped up to General Wheeler.
 General Wheeler ordered him to follow with Ashby's Brigade.
 The Fifth Tennessee was moved in front.
 We had gone but a short distance when General Wheeler sent a courier to hurry Colonel Wheeler up.”

 Capt.
 Asa G. Freeman, 1st Tenn.
-Cavalry(Wheeler's), Tennessee State Museum-Myers K. Brown photo
+Cavalry(Wheeler's) who was severely wounded at Pickett's Mill, Tennessee State Museum-Myers K. Brown photo

 Adjutant Allen continued;